-It is the policy of the Montana Legislature to take action with the appropriate authority for a third party, such as an employee, lobbyist, state agency employee, media, vendor or contractor, or member of the public, that is reasonably calculated to prevent further harassment from occurring.
+It is the policy of the Montana Legislature to take action with the appropriate authority for a third party, such as an employee, lobbyist, state agency employee, media, vendor or contractor, or member of the public that is reasonably calculated to prevent further harassment from occurring.

-Disciplinary action of a Legislative Branch employee, including permanent, temporary, short-term, or seasonal division employees, session-only employees, pages, or interns, is covered under the employee's respective policy.
-Employees of the executive or judicial branches will be referred to their immediate supervisor, manager, or director to be addressed under their respective policies.
+Disciplinary action of a legislative branch employee, including permanent, temporary, shortterm, or a seasonal division employee, session-only employee, page, or intern is covered under their respective policy.
+Employees of the executive or judicial branches will be referred to their immediate supervisor, manager, or director to deal with under their respective policies.

-Disciplinary action against a member of the public or media, a lobbyist, a vendor, or a contractor who is found to have violated this policy includes any appropriate action authorized by law.
-Appropriate action may include notifying the individual's employer, principal, or clients, issuing a protective order, temporarily removing from or denying access to legislative buildings or activities, temporarily denying access to the complainant's work space, and if appropriate and desired by the complainant, providing additional protective services to the complainant or temporarily changing the complainant's work space or work assignment.
+Disciplinary action against a member of the public, lobbyist, media, vendor, or contractor who is found to have violated this policy includes any appropriate action authorized by law.
+Appropriate action may include notifying the individual's employer, principal, or clients, a protective order, temporary removal from or denying access to legislative buildings or activities, temporarily denying the alleged harasser access to the complainant's workspace, and if appropriate and desired by the complainant, providing additional protective services to the complainant or temporarily changing the complainant's work space or work assignment.